Aftermath of World War I: Women in France

 Discussions pertaining to women during post-war debates often split the view of women into three categories—the "modern woman," the "mother," and the "single woman" (Roberts 9).
 These categories broke up the view of women by the roles they took on, the jobs they did, the way they acted, or by the beliefs they might hold.
 These categories also came to encompass the views of gender roles in relation to before and after the war.
 The "mother" category relates back to the role of women before the Great War, the woman who stayed at home and took care of the household while the husband was off at work.
 The "modern woman" relates to how many women were after the war, working jobs meant for men, engaging in sexual pleasures, and often doing things at a fast pace.
 The "single woman" was the middle ground between the other two that were very different from one another.
-The "single woman" came to represent the women who would never be able to marry because there were not enough men for every woman to marry (Roberts 10).
+The "single woman" came to represent the women who would never be able to marry because there were not enough men for every woman to marry.
+(Roberts 10).

 One thing that sparked much debate in regards to the postwar woman is fashion.
 During the war things like cloth material were rationed, with people being encouraged to not use as much fabric, so that there would be enough for the military.
 In response to these rations, women wore shorter dresses and skirts, usually about knee length, or pants.
 This change in apparel was something that many women continued to wear even after the war ended.
 It was such a drastic change to the clothing norms for women before the war.
 This change led to some "modern women" to be described in harsh lights, as if wearing dresses and skirts that short showed that those women were promiscuous.

-Those coming back from the war, from the fighting, were very traumatized and had wanted to come back to a home that was not very changed in order to give themselves a sense of normalcy.
+Those coming back from the war, from the fighting, were traumatized and had wanted to come back to a home that was not changed in order to give themselves a sense of normalcy.
 When these men came back to a home that had changed a lot they did not know what to make of it.
-Gone were the times of very defined gender roles that most of society conformed to.
-It was often hard for these traumatized men to accept these new changes, especially the changes in how women behaved.
+Gone were the times of defined gender roles that most of society conformed to.
+It was often hard for these men to accept these new changes, especially the changes in how women behaved.